the Creative Commons Attribution 4.0 License.

 3.2 Elevational–temporal models

 We consider non-stationary models that depend on both elevation and time.
-Such models combine a stationary random component (a fixed extreme value distribution, e.g., GEV distribution) with non-stationary deterministic functions that map each covariate to the changing parameters of the distribution (Montanari and Koutsoyiannis2014).
+Such models combine a stationary random component (a fixed extreme value distribution, e.g., GEV distribution) with non-stationary deterministic functions that map each covariate to the changing parameters of the distribution (Montanari and Koutsoyiannis, 2014).
 Specifically, for each massif and each range of elevation (below 1000, 1000–2000, 2000–3000, and above 3000 m), if Yz,t represents an annual maximum at the elevation z (within one of the four ranges of elevation) for the year t (between 1959 and 2019), we assume that

 As illustrated in Table 2, we consider eight models that verify Eq.
 (2).
-For a model , we denote as θ𝓜 the set of parameters of μ(z,t),σ(z,t), and ξ(z).
+For a model ℳ, we denote as θ𝓜 the set of parameters of .
 Following a preliminary analysis with pointwise distributions (Sect.
 4.1), we consider models with a location and a scale parameter that vary linearly with respect to elevation.
 Then, the shape parameter is either constant or linear with respect to elevation.
 Finally, the location and/or the scale can vary linearly with time.
 As shown in Table 2, we assume that the temporal and elevational effects are separable inside each range of elevation.
 Thus, we do not consider models with cross terms, i.e., terms involving both the elevation and the years such as z×t.
 We discuss this assumption in Sect.
 5.1.

 First, models are fitted with the maximum likelihood method.
-Let y=(yz1,t1,,yz1,tM,,yzN,t1,,yzN,tM) represent a vector of annual maxima from year t1 to tM and for the range of elevations containing z1,,zN for a given massif (Sect.
+Let represent a vector of annual maxima from year t1 to tM and for the range of elevations containing for a given massif (Sect.
 2).
 We classically assume that maxima are conditionally independent given θ𝓜.
-For each model , we compute the maximum likelihood estimator θ^M which corresponds to the parameter θ𝓜 that maximizes the likelihood p(y|θ𝓜), where p(y|θM)=ztP(Yz,tyz,t)yz,t.
+For each model ℳ, we compute the maximum likelihood estimator which corresponds to the parameter θ𝓜 that maximizes the likelihood p(y|θ𝓜), where .

 Then, we select the model with the minimal Akaike information criterion (AIC) for each massif and range of elevations.
-Indeed, the AIC is the best criterion in a non-stationary context with small sample sizes (Kim et al.2017).
-AIC equals 2×[#θM-p(y|θ^M)], where #θ𝓜 is the number of parameters for the model .
-Thus, minimizing the AIC corresponds to selecting models that both have few parameters, i.e., low #θ𝓜, and fit the data well, i.e., high p(y|θ^M).
+Indeed, the AIC is the best criterion in a non-stationary context with small sample sizes (Kim et al., 2017).
+AIC equals , where #θ𝓜 is the number of parameters for the model ℳ. Thus, minimizing the AIC corresponds to selecting models that both have few parameters, i.e., low #θ𝓜, and fit the data well, i.e., high .
 Goodness of fit is assessed with Q–Q plots which show a good fit for the selected models (Appendix A).

 3.3 Return levels

 We study trends in return levels.
-For any considered model, the time derivative of the return level yp(z,t)t is constant and quantifies the yearly change in return level.
-Thus, for each range of elevations, a massif is said to have an increasing trend if the associated return level has increased, i.e., if y0.01(z,t)t>0.
-A massif has a decreasing trend if y0.01(z,t)t<0.
-In the Result section, we display changes in 100-year return levels between 1959 and 2019, i.e., over the last 60 years, which equal 60×y0.01(z,t)t.
-If y0.01(z,t)t0, i.e., if the selected model is temporally non-stationary, we compute the significance of the trend with a semi-parametric bootstrap resampling approach (Appendix B).
-We generate B=1000 bootstrap samples using the parameter θ^M. For each bootstrap sample i, we compute the time derivative of the return level yp(z,t)t(i).
-Finally, a massif with an increasing trend is said to have a significant trend if p^(y0.01(z,t)t>0|θ^M)=1Bi=1B1y0.01(z,t)t(i)>0>1-α, where α=5 % is the significance level.
+For any considered model, the time derivative of the return level is constant and quantifies the yearly change in return level.
+Thus, for each range of elevations, a massif is said to have an increasing trend if the associated return level has increased, i.e., if .
+A massif has a decreasing trend if .
+In the Result section, we display changes in 100-year return levels between 1959 and 2019, i.e., over the last 60 years, which equal .
+If , i.e., if the selected model is temporally non-stationary, we compute the significance of the trend with a semi-parametric bootstrap resampling approach (Appendix B).
+We generate B=1000 bootstrap samples using the parameter .
+For each bootstrap sample i, we compute the time derivative of the return level .
+Finally, a massif with an increasing trend is said to have a significant trend if , where α=5 % is the significance level.
 In other words, the trend is significantly increasing when the percentage of bootstrap samples for which the return levels are increasing is above the threshold 1−α.
-Likewise, a massif has a significant decreasing trend if p^(y0.01(z,t)t<0|θ^M)>1-α.
+Likewise, a massif has a significant decreasing trend if .

 3.4 Workflow

 In Sect.
 4.1, we analyze changes in pointwise distribution of annual snowfall maxima with elevation in the 23 massifs of the French Alps, which helped us define the eight elevational–temporal models considered (Sect.
 3.2).
 Pointwise distribution stands for a distribution fitted on the annual maxima from a single elevation of one massif.
 Specifically, we fit a pointwise GEV distribution with the maximum likelihood method for each massif every 300 m of elevation from 600 to 3600 m.
-We exclude physically implausible distributions; i.e., ξ-0.5,0.5 (Martins and Stedinger2000).
+We exclude physically implausible distributions; i.e., (Martins and Stedinger, 2000).
 Then, we compute elevation gradients for the three GEV parameters and the 100-year return level with a linear regression.

 In Sect.
 4.2, we compare pointwise distributions with our approach based on piecewise elevational–temporal models.
 Piecewise models stand for models fitted on the annual maxima from a range of elevation of one massif.
 We present the elevational–temporal models selected in each massif for each range of elevations (below 1000, 1000–2000, 2000–3000, and above 3000 m) obtained with the methodology described in Sect.
 3.2.
 First, we fit the eight models from Table 2 with the maximum likelihood method.
 Then, we select one model with the AIC.
 Finally, if the selected model is temporally non-stationary, we assess the significance of the trend using a semi-parametric bootstrap resampling approach with a significance level α=5 % (Sect.
 3.3).